LeanOpenSource/LeanOpenSource/README.md

 # LeanOpenSource
-The word "lean" has been around quite a while and mostly in the start up environment.
-This user account is for taking the learnings of lean and applying it to a new space open source.
+Applying the lean principles to the open source space while focussing on the greater good:
-- We are writing daily about new ideas on libraries
+- We write daily about new open source products
-- We experiment quickly with our ideas without spending too much of our time going into depth
+- We take those ideas to quick experiments to verify our hypothesis
-- When verifying our ideas to have potentially success we team up to create an MVP
+- When validating our hypotheses we team up to create first product versions MVPs

-- Everyone is welcome in this community who strongly believes in our core values and respects our code of conduct
+Everyone is welcome to the Lean Open Source community who strongly believes in our core values and respects our code of conduct.
+We meet weekly on Mondays to discuss our latest findings and ideas.

-- We meet weekly on Mondays to discuss our latest findings and ideas
+Please drop us an email for any feedback or input you have to tell us: leanopensource@gmail.com